FAQs

 These improvements will lead to a more user friendly, cohesive, and quality experience for Participants, Providers and NDIA representatives.

 Transfer to Enabled4Life Participants: Participants wishing to transfer to Enabled4Life should submit a termination of services notice to their current plan manager.
 The current plan manager will then submit an “End Current Role” request in PACE according to the terms and conditions of its service agreement.
-Once the “End Current Role” request has been processed, Enabled4Life will need to be elected as your “plan manager” and my provider”.
+Once the “End Current Role” request has been processed, Enabled4Life will need to be nominated as your “plan manager” and my provider”.

-Electing Enabled4Life as your “plan manager” and “my provider”: The simplest and fastest way to elect Enabled4Life, is by calling the NDIS National Contact Centre on 1800 800 110 between Monday to Friday 8am to 8pm (local time) using the following script:
+Nominating Enabled4Life as your “plan manager” and “my provider”: The simplest and fastest way to nominate Enabled4Life, is by calling the NDIS National Contact Centre on 1800 800 110 between Monday to Friday 8am to 8pm (local time).
+When speaking with the NDIA Service Officer, please use the following script:

 Hi,